jovankoledin/rv32i_pipelined_cpu/README.md

 # Simple rv32i pipelined RISC-V processor with hazard handling
-ECE 469 by professor Mark Oskin @UW
+I built this as a class project in ECE 469 taught by professor Mark Oskin @UW

 ## To Run:
 Inside Linux environment with Icarus Verilog: